xingdali/cv/index.md

 - Automated live streaming operations at scale by reducing reliance on manual monitoring, ensuring the reliability of 24/7 live linear streams for a global audience.
 - Developed an automated orchestration system for the end-to-end lifecycle of AWS Elemental infrastructure for live streaming, streamlining signal acquisition, ingestion, encoding, packaging, and vending processes.
 - Built Server-side Multiview management platform that combines multiple streams into a single stream to support devices that lack of media decoding capabilities.
-- Built AI agents, tools and dashboards providing deep operational visibility into automated systems, supporting rapid triage, troubleshooting, and mitigation of playback and stream issues.
 - Drove continuous process improvements to enhance live-streaming reliability and quality; led a performance optimization project that reduced manifest accumulation latency by 66.3%, delivering a seamless, real-time scrub-back experience for viewers.

 ### **Orka Labs Inc.** `2021.3 - 2021.7`